 - Kurt Morlese, representing Hillingdon

 These governors represent the interests of members of the public who are residents of England and Wales.

 Stephen believes that the NHS will in the future be more service-user led and says the needs of the user should be at the centre of their treatment and care within the NHS.
 More emphasis is placed on 'wellbeing and recovery' and Stephen has recently taken on a new active role as a 'hospital trust governor'.

 Howard McFarlane, representing Ealing, Hounslow, Hammersmith and Fulham

 Howard has been a member of the Trust for a number of years.
 He is concerned at the degree of ignorance from non-service users and believes that the Trust plays an important role in the lives of service users which the community should support.
 He will listen to and support the nursing staff.

 Irene Leeman, representing Harrow

 Irene has been a Harrow resident for 37 years, and has 40 years' experience working locally in the NHS.
 Irene is passionate about NHS patient care.
 She would like to play a part in developing and improving the quality of the Trust’s services to meet the needs of its changing populations, by ensuring and supporting equality in service accessibility and delivery at the highest possible standards.

-Kurt Morlese, representing Kensington and Chelsea
+Kurt Morlese, representing Hillingdon

 Kurt has a financial and IT background and enjoys problem solving and developing creative solutions.
 He is specifically interested in reducing waiting times.